zaataylor/wikiref/README.md

 Since the item we'll click on is likely a list item of some sort, we can optionally expand our selection to encompass all of the list items contained in the same list as the item that was originally clicked on.
 This makes extracting an entire section of references from a specific part of the page very easy.

-After selecting a reference or section of references, we can extract the text and external links associated with these references by clicking the green check box that appears under the selected items<sup>\*</sup>.
+After selecting a reference or section of references, we can extract the text and external links associated with these references by clicking the green check box that appears under the selected items.
 If we want to change our current selection instead of capturing the currently selected element(s), we can simply click on the new element we want to select.
 Alternatively, if we want to exit Select Mode entirely without capturing any references, including those that are currently selected, simply press the red X that appears under the selected element(s).
 The screen capture below illustrates all of these features in the order: extract references, change selection, and cancel selection.

-<sup>\*</sup>_Currently, there is an annoying limitation on Select Mode.
-After confirming selection of a given item/group of items in the UI, Select Mode is toggled off.
-I did this because it was easier to implement at the time, but I'm realizing now that users may want to be able to simply enter Select Mode once, confirm selection multiple times, then click somewhere on the extension popup again in order to exit Selection Mode.
-This may be a future enhancement._

 ## Displaying and Editing Selected References